 Another reason to trust a dermatologist's presumably biased take on professional-strength skincare?
 Their medical training allows them to ensure that each product is high-quality, capable of guaranteeing results, and is safe for use before offering them to their patient, Nazarian explains.
 "Whenever we suggest a product for patients, there's an understanding that that product will reflect on us, and it needs to meet our high expectations."

 Ready to make the swap for medical-grade products?
-Take a look at some of our favorite products below.
+Take a look at some of our favorites below.

-Especially appropriate for colder months, this rich moisturizing cream softens skin and reverses signs of aging with snow algae, a tough organism that can survive harsh conditions and inhibits the enzymes that destroy collagen.
+Especially appropriate for colder months, this rich moisturizing cream promises to soften skin and reverses signs of aging with snow algae, a tough organism that can survive harsh conditions, according to the brand.

 Rosie Huntington-Whiteley calls this serum "brilliant," and her facialist Shani Darden says it's great for acne-prone skin, reduces fine lines, and lightens hyperpigmentation.

 We're calling this an HA serum version 2.0—perhaps even 3.0.
-Licorice root and purple rice are added here to boost skin's hyaluronic acid levels even further for plumper, suppler skin than a regular HA serum can deliver.
+Licorice root and purple rice are meant to boost skin's hyaluronic acid levels even further for plumper, more supple skin than a regular HA serum can deliver, according to the brand.

-While many moisturizing products leave the surface of your skin feeling dewy, this hyaluronic acid formula actually delivers far beneath the surface increasing the water level of the skin.
-Senior Byrdie editor Hallie Gould says, "After applying the lightweight, velvety elixir, my face felt softer than ever before, and my foundation went on so smoothly."
+While many moisturizing products leave the surface of your skin feeling dewy, hyaluronic acid delivers far beneath the surface increasing the water level of the skin.
+Associate Editorial Director Hallie Gould says, "After applying the lightweight, velvety elixir, my face felt softer than ever before, and my foundation went on so smoothly."